geopla/aoc-2024/README.md

 - streams can be reused with some effort

 ## Day 3 - Mull It Over
+Lessions learned
+- good ol' state machine as consumer to the rescue
+- spliterators are fun
+- stick to TDD

 ### From the Requirements
 - Input might become huge
 - Digit size of arguments is restricted